 January 26, 1950, the day Thursday.
 Every Indian knows and understands the importance of this day of 26 January.
 Even ahead of independence, this festival of forging our constitution.
 Our governance is celebrated every year.
+There have been many changes in the Republic Day celebrations in these 75 years.

 History of Indian Republic Day

-Dr. Rajendra Prasad was unanimously elected as the first President of the country by the Constituent Assembly just two days ago i.e. on January 24, 1950.
+Dr Rajendra Prasad was unanimously elected as the first President of the country by the Constituent Assembly just two days ago i.e. on January 24, 1950.
 The most important event of January 26, 1950, was… the swearing-in of the first President of India.
 With this swearing-in, the entire structure of India’s power changed.
 On this day, after taking the oath, the President administered the oath to his Prime Minister and cabinet.
 In this way, India’s first self-styled and constitutional government came into existence.

 Significance of Indian Republic Day

+On this day, India has become a sovereign Republic with the right to form its government.
 This was the day when the Constitution of India came into existence and the transition of the country from a British Dominion to a republic took place.
-This happened in the year 1950, three years after India got independence.
+This happened in the year 1950, three years after India gained independence.
 Every year, this day is celebrated with great pride and excitement.

-Republic Day Celebration
+Republic Day Celebration in India

 At the state level, the Governor unfurls the flag in the state capital and also gives a speech highlighting topical issues facing the respective state.
 The Chief Minister of the state hoists the flag in the district headquarters.